 Inequality is on the rise in many countries worldwide.
 High and rising inequality is increasingly recognised as a major barrier to sustainable development since it decreases economic growth and social cohesion.
 Crises such as the Covid-19 pandemic highlight and further exacerbate existing inequalities within and between countries as well as between different population groups.
 The 2030 Agenda recognises the importance of inequality and includes it as a stand-alone goal (SDG 10), but also mainstreams the topic in other goals.
-Twelve of 17 SDGs refer to inequality in one way or another, and reducing inequality is thus a pre-requisite for the success of the 2030 Agenda as whole.
+Thirteen of 17 SDGs refer to inequality in one way or another, and reducing inequality is thus a pre-requisite for the success of the 2030 Agenda as whole.
 Until recently, topics such as inequality or redistribution were not part of the development agenda.
 Hence, new approaches and strategies are needed.

 Where do we stand today?